Every year, energy drink company Red Bull hosts a Flugtag, which is German for "flight day."

 "(We thought) it would be really fun for them to do and it would be a really great thing for Care2 in terms of team spirit and just having the company rally around something that would be fun," said Lisa Roman, Care2's public relations representative.
 "It became something that really expressed the core values of the company, and we're having a great time as a company."

 The main values of the company that are expressed through the FlutterFrog are environmental awareness and sustainability.
 The plane is a cross between a butterfly and a tree frog.
-Pilot Alex Feinberg, 28, a software engineer for Care2, told Red Bull that the butterfly "represents how seemingly tiny individual
+Pilot Alex Feinberg, 28, a software engineer for Care2, told Red Bull that the butterfly "represents how seemingly tiny individual action can add up to great change," and that the tree frog is "the ecological 'canary in a coal mine.'"

 With tree frogs becoming endangered or threatened in rapidly increasing numbers, the team thought that now may be a good time to draw people's attention to their importance with a giant flying one.